-- a) reduce the inputs of contaminants; - b) replace or upgrade infrastructure; or - c) relocate the pressure to an alternative and less sensitive location.
+- a) reduce the inputs of contaminants;

+- b) replace or upgrade infrastructure; or

+- c) relocate the pressure to an alternative and less sensitive location.

 The additional measures represent a range of options which can be selected for the Plan, with the option of choosing one, all or a combination of these, if appropriate.
-The range of additional measures that can be selected from is provided in Tables 8.3 to 8.14.
+The range of additional measures that can be selected from is provided in Tables 8.3 to 8.13.

-The preparation of the draft Plan for the ERBD was carried out at the same time as the other seven plans for the island.
-Three of the draft Plans prepared during this time were for international RBDs (i.e. the North Western IRBD, Neagh Bann IRBD and the Shannon IRBD) and as such they include the suite of additional measures generated by both the Northern Ireland and Ireland plan processes.
-As most of the measures proposed could be useful in both jurisdictions, it is considered appropriate that all of the proposed measures be considered in the SEA to address relevant pressures in the ERBD, regardless of the Plan in which they were originally proposed; therefore, Tables 8.3 to 8.14 include measures considered in both the Northern Ireland and Ireland plan making processes.
+These tables include measures considered in both the Northern Ireland and Ireland plan making processes.
+As most of the measures proposed could be useful in both jurisdictions, the SEA recommends that each of the proposed measures be considered to address their relevant pressures, regardless of the Plan in which they were originally proposed.
 It is acknowledged that a few of the measures are only applicable in their specific jurisdiction, e.g. legislation; therefore, a reference to the source Plan for each measure is included on the left hand side of the table for clarity.
 Please see the appendix to this chapter for a breakdown (by pressure) of which measures are currently being considered in each jurisdiction as well as a summary of the measures originating from the Northern Ireland plan process.